-The Celtics were eliminated 17 days ago in a game seven in the Eastern Conference Finals, without their best player Kyrie Irving, or their second-best player, Gordon Hayward, who missed the entire season with a fractured tibia.
-I wrote about the injury, with a sarcastic quip as the headline to boot; “Luck of the Irish”, with the image of Hayward’s gruesome twisted ankle centered above it.
-I was far too cynical of the situation, and to be honest, I questioned if Kyrie’s play-style would mesh with the system Brad Stevens had built.
-My best case scenario for them was a fifth or fourth seed finish, battling it out with the Bucks for a middle-of-the-pack finish, and then have that drag into a long playoff series where the winner would be rewarded with a loss to the Cavaliers.
+The Celtics were eliminated 17 days ago in a seven-game Eastern Conference Finals, without their best player Kyrie Irving, or their second-best player, Gordon Hayward, who missed the entire season with a fractured tibia.
+I wrote about his injury, with a sarcastic quip as the headline, “Luck of the Irish,” centering the image of Hayward’s gruesome twisted ankle above it.
+I was far too cynical of the situation, and to be honest, I questioned if Kyrie’s play style would mesh with Brad Stevens’ system.
+My best case scenario for them was the fifth or fourth seed, battling it out with the Bucks for a middle-of-the-pack finish, and then have that drag into a long playoff series where the winner would be rewarded with a loss to the Cavaliers.
 I was right about the Bucks and Celtics meeting in the first round, but unfortunately for me, I implied that the Bucks would be the ones to move on to the second round.
 The signs were there all season and yet, I stuck to my guns, so before I write any further, I must apologize to Brad Stevens for allowing myself to forget that great coaching often makes the difference.

-Many a talented team has succumbed to mediocrity, and the first reason why is usually due to bumbling management, but on a more personal level, and more-so when dealing with an underachieving team with clear talent, it all starts with the coach.
+Many talented teams have succumbed to mediocrity, and the first reason why is usually due to bumbling management, but on a more personal level, and more so when dealing with an underachieving team with clear talent, it all starts with the coach.
 Jason Kidd is simply not cut-out to be a head coach in today’s NBA.
 He didn’t even understand the importance of having his potential future starting center stretch the floor all the way to the three-point line.

 “I thought he did a great job tonight of finding his sweet spot tonight, inside the three-pointer,” said head coach Jason Kidd.
 “It was just like shooting at shootaround, just catch and shoot.
 He made a lot of shots tonight inside that three.”

 Overall, this team did not have much of an identity under Jason Kidd.
-He established a trapping defensive scheme in 2014-15, his initial year as coach, and due to the length this team has had for the last few years now, it was successful for them; 4th in the league in defensive rating, 8th in points allowed per game, all while a developing young core of 20-to-23-year-olds began to find their way as players.
+He established a trapping defensive scheme in 2014-15, his initial year as coach, and due to the length this team has had for the last few years now, it was successful for them.
+They were fourth in the league in defensive rating, eighth in points allowed per game, all while a developing young core of 20-to-23-year-olds began to find their way as players.
 That year, the Bucks went 41-41, improving upon a disastrous 2013-14 campaign that saw them fall to 15-67 under one-and-done coach Larry Drew.
 Since that season however, this franchise hasn’t developed much further than that.
-Their defense was quickly solved, and no amount of length can disguise defensive ratings that resulted in a 23rd place finish in 2015-16, and back-to-back 19th place finishes these previous two seasons.
-Gianni’s overall development may be the only reason this team even returned to the 40-win mark the past two seasons, and is also likely the reason their defensive rating hasn’t dipped back into twentieth place or lower, as the season prior to Giannis winning Most Improved Player saw the team fall to 33-49; a year after implementing a new defensive system and having a young team gel enough to make the playoffs.
+Their defense was quickly solved, and no amount of length can disguise defensive ratings that resulted in the 23rd-ranked defense in 2015-16, and back-to-back 19th-ranked finishes these previous two seasons.
+Giannis’ overall development may be the only reason this team even returned to the 40-win mark the past two seasons, and is also likely the reason their defensive rating hasn’t dipped back into 20th place or lower, as the season prior to Giannis winning Most Improved Player saw the team fall to 33-49; a year after implementing a new defensive system and making the playoffs.
 They were supposed to improve, and luckily for them, Giannis was able to cover some of Jason Kidd’s deficiencies in the ensuing two seasons.

-This is the same game from the Thon Maker still image from above; a win against the Kings, ten days after the loss to the Mavs; November 28th, 2017.
-It’s obvious that this team still falls back on old habits, as they clearly intend to trap Fox once he begins to roll left, towards Willie Cauley-Stein’s pick, but he switches direction, skirting close to the out-of-bounds line, but yet has a clear path to the basket.
-Their pick-and-roll defense is surprisingly suspect for a team with such length, as their bigs are seemingly unable to move their feet quick enough laterally to cover any lost ground to a roll-man, and perhaps that’s why this trapping scheme became so relied upon for this squad, but four years into Kidd’s tenure, it’s clear that it just wasn’t up to par with the rest of the league.
-Yes, this game against the Kings was blowout win, but I did purposely choose this game simply because it was the Bucks’ largest margin of victory; 112-87.
+This is the same game from the Thon Maker still image from above, a win against the Kings, ten days after the loss to the Mavs; November 28th, 2017.
+It’s obvious that this team still falls back on old habits, as they clearly intend to trap Fox once he begins to roll left, towards Willie Cauley-Stein’s pick, but he switches direction, skirting close to the out-of-bounds line, but still has a clear path to the basket.
+The Bucks’ pick and roll defense is surprisingly suspect for a team with such length, as their bigs are seemingly unable to move their feet quick enough laterally to cover any lost ground to a roll man, and perhaps that’s why this trapping scheme became so relied upon for this squad, but four years into Kidd’s tenure, it’s clear that it just wasn’t up to par with the rest of the league.
+Yes, this game against the Kings was a blowout win, but I did purposely choose this game simply because it was the Bucks’ largest margin of victory; 112-87.
 You can see in the fourth image of the above slide show against the Mavs that at one point they intended to trap J.J.
-Barea when he had no decent look at a shot anyway.
+Barea, even though he had no decent look at a shot anyway.

-Where Kidd deserves credit is unlocking Giannis’s potential1, as he stated Giannis would be the Bucks’ primary ball-handler in 2016-17, after a disappointing 2015-16 campaign that saw the team’s defensive rating drastically drop, and the offense remained firm at the 26th spot for team offensive rating.
-The succeeding seasons, with Giannis as the primary ball-handler and focus of the offense, the Bucks’ offense jumped halfway up the list, ending the 2016-17 with the 13th best offensive rating, and then ending this season with the 9th best offense.
+Where Kidd deserves credit is unlocking Giannis’ potential1, as he stated Giannis would be the Bucks’ primary ball-handler in 2016-17.
+This was after a disappointing 2015-16 campaign that saw the team’s defensive rating drastically drop, while the offense remained firm at the 26th spot for team offensive rating.
+The succeeding seasons, with Giannis as the primary ball-handler and focus of the offense, saw their offense jump halfway up the list, ending the 2016-17 with the 13th best offensive rating, and then ending this season with the ninth-ranked offense.
 However, despite those positive contributions, we know Kidd’s offensive schemes were rather unimaginative, and often relied on the talent of his best players to figure it out.
 It’s likely this is the best version of the Bucks we were ever going to see under Jason Kidd, and as an audience, we should all be relieved the organization decided to move on.

-Look how much space other players have to operate when Giannis is at the center of Kidd’s pick-and-roll dominant offense.
-He sucks in the defense, and his playmaking skills and strength come in handy when he has to fling an overhead pass to a wide open shooter, such as the play in the slide show above against the Kings, and yes, this same concept applies to when Giannis is on the break, flinging an easy pass to a left-alone shooter on the wings, like in the still from two slide shows above; kicking it out to Brogdon as two Mavericks’ run to close off his lane to the basket.
-Kidd’s pick-and-rolls extend to the rest of the team as well, but if I’m being honest, it may be more due to Bledsoe being the best ball-handler at the point guard position that this coaching staff has ever had.
+Look how much space other players have to operate when Giannis is at the center of Kidd’s pick and roll dominant offense.
+He sucks in the defense, and his playmaking skills and strength come in handy when he has to fling an overhead pass to a wide open shooter, such as the play in the slide show above against the Kings.
+This same concept applies to when Giannis is on the break, as he can easily fling a pass to a shooter on the wings, like in the still from two slide shows above; kicking it out to Brogdon as two Mavericks run to close off his lane to the basket.
+Kidd’s pick and roll offense extends to the rest of the team as well, but if I’m being honest, it may be due more to Bledsoe being the best ball-handler at the point guard position that this coaching staff has ever had.

 Last season, Malcolm Brogdon backed up Matthew Dellavedova until March, and the two put up comparable numbers.
 They were essentially running a point guard platoon, and they are better off with Bledsoe starting, however, they may as well have kept Greg Monroe if they were going to force Maker to take mid-range jump shots, since that’s Monroe’s sweet spot, and is also a much better rebounder and slightly better post defender than Maker.
 Just to hammer that point home one last time, take a look at this still image.

-A big and a guard stagger around the strong-side wing; planting another shooter in the weak-side corner three, allowing Giannis to cut to the rim, and due to his skillset that I’ve already mentioned, it shouldn’t be a problem for him to deal with the pin-down defender, who’s also a guard by the way; should Maker’s shot miss.
-Giannis’s man is forced to slide forward and at least put a hand up as Maker shoots; disintegrating the defense.
+A big and a guard stagger around the strong-side wing; planting another shooter in the weak-side corner three, allowing Giannis to cut to the rim, and due to his skill set that I’ve already mentioned, it shouldn’t be a problem for him to deal with the pin-down defender, who’s also a guard by the way; should Maker’s shot miss.
+Giannis’ man is forced to slide forward and at least put a hand up as Maker shoots; disintegrating the defense.
 Do you see how ineffective this set would be if Maker were two to three steps inside the line?
-Giannis’s man would be able to actually contest the shot, and the paint would be more bogged down.
+Giannis’ man would be able to actually contest the shot, and the paint would be more bogged down.

 Kidd was fired on January 22nd after a 19-16 record for the season; 139-152 overall.
 Prunty had the experiences and the talent necessary to make strides of improvement, but it never happened.
-The team remained static, finishing 22-16; my question is, what’s more shocking, a top ten offense that is shockingly stagnant and bogged down, or the fact this team never went on a five-game winning streak throughout the season.
+The team remained static, finishing 22-16, but my question is, what’s more shocking, a top 10 offense that is shockingly stagnant and bogged down, or the fact this team never went on a five-game winning streak throughout the season?
 They had two streaks that ended at four wins, one under Kidd, and one under Prunty.

-Prunty was replaced with Mike Budenholzer on May 16th, eighteen days after being eliminated by the Celtics in the first round.
-Budenholzer is a disciple of Popovich, and everyone is aware what type of talent he has; notice how the Spurs ball movement was never as crisp as it was when he was the lead assistant coach3, something he instilled into his team’s in Atlanta during his tenure.
+Prunty was replaced with Mike Budenholzer on May 16th, 18 days after being eliminated by the Celtics in the first round.
+Budenholzer is a disciple of Popovich, and everyone is aware what type of talent he has; notice how the Spurs ball movement was never as crisp as it was when he was the lead assistant coach3, something he instilled into his Atlanta teams during his tenure.
 Above all, that’s what this Bucks team needs to implement into their offense.

 Their payroll situation definitely lends credence to that train of thought, as only Giannis, Henson, Dellavedova, and Tony Snell are locked up until 2019-20.
 Middleton has a player option for $13M that he may accept, but everyone else is off the books or is a team option.
 Snell is an overpaid three-and-D guy, but his contract isn’t egregious, and since the Bucks are one of the worst teams at taking and making threes, you might just want to keep him.
 Henson and Dellavedova are trade bait starting this upcoming season, provided Budenholzer quickly becomes comfortable with his players, develops a rotation, and discovers what they need to elevate their game.